 On the subject of Spider-Man, his comics were also one of the first to illustrate the "normal" side of the hero, along with Fantastic Four.
 Rather than filling the issue with one action sequence after another, part of the issue would illustrate Peter taking on everyday tasks such as getting to work on time, experiencing relationships, dealing with school bullies, and so on.
 Even nowadays, polls and streets interviews indicate that the main reason people like Spidey so much is because "he's a regular guy like the rest of us."
 It has since become standard for comics to portray the everyday side of the superhero, with the character, like Peter, being portrayed as someone the target audience can relate to.
 Unfortunately, under worse authors, this often results in myriad forms of This Loser Is You.

-The X-Men, along with the New Teen Titans, set the gold standard for angst and melodrama in superhero comics, as well as telling more personal, character-driven stories.
-The widely-reviled Justice League Detroit was DC's attempt at ReTooling the JLA into an X-Men clone.
+The X-Men, along with the New Teen Titans, set the gold standard for angst and melodrama in superhero comics, as well as telling more personal, character-driven stories that didn't rely on A-list characters who had their own books.
+The widely-reviled Justice League Detroit was basically DC's attempt at trying to make the JLA into an X-Men clone by replacing most of the A-listers with younger, more diverse characters who didn't have solo titles.

 Nobody who's written Batman in the past 20 years has been able to escape the influence of Batman: The Dark Knight Returns.
 This case is particularly hilarious because the single greatest influence on Batman's character wasn't even canon.
 Even Batman's entry in the All-Star series, which was supposed to throw out all the complicated backstory and let the DC heroes have more Silver-Age-style adventures, was written by The Goddamn Frank Miller himself, and Batman was even more cranky and psychotic than ever.